loco-choco/tt-bf-processor/docs/info.md

 ![test-diagram](test-diagram.png)

-(The elements are very generic on porpuse, they are just to give a general idea of how to interface with the processor)
+(The elements are very generic on purpose, they are just to give a general idea of how to interface with the processor)

 ## External hardware